someparty/someparty/source/privacy.html.markdown

 In short, they won't sell your email address or utilize that information for anything other than the operation of the email list.

 You're free to unsubscribe from Some Party at any time.
 You're also free to avoid the whole 3rd party email service by subscribing the [Some Party RSS feed](/feed.xml) and rolling your own.
 The content of every newsletter will be posted there as well.
-I'll also be publishing the archives on [Medium](https://medium.com/some-party).

 The code for Some Party is published at [GitHub](https://github.com/someparty/someparty) and available under an MIT license.